ben-terracon/app-sec-challenge/README.md

 # app-sec-challenge

 This is a web application which is purposely vulnerable.
 The vulnerabilities are mostly from the [OWASP top 10](https://owasp.org/www-project-top-ten/).
 The goal of this challenge is to understand your thought process in analyzing code for vulnerabilities and recommending fixes.
+The web application is a simple Python flask webapp.
 The files you should be analyzing are:

  1. app.py
  2. config.py